-is upper semicontinuous in $\left(\Gamma(X),\de\right)$.\footnote{This is true for general $L^1$ cocycles, with no continuity required.} On the other hand, for a fixed cocycle over uniquely ergodic dynamics the convergence is uniform in the phase. \begin{theorem}{\bf (Furman \cite{furman97})} Let $\{f\}$ be a continuous subadditive cocycle on a compact uniquely ergodic space $(X,T,\mu)$.
-Given $\epsilon>0$, there exists $n_\epsilon$ so that for $n>n_\epsilon$ any $x\in X$ has
+is upper semicontinuous in $\left(\Gamma(X),\de\right)$.\footnote{This is true for general $L^1$ cocycles, with no continuity required.} On the other hand, for a fixed cocycle over uniquely ergodic dynamics the convergence is uniform in the phase. \begin{theorem}{\bf (Furman \cite{furman97})} Let $\{f\}$ be a continuous subadditive cocycle on a compact uniquely ergodic space.
+Given $\epsilon>0$, there exists $n_\epsilon$ so that for $n>n_\epsilon$ for any $x\in X$ we have

-\end{theorem} We will combine these properties to obtain uniform uppersemicontinuity in both the cocycle and phase.